 Insurance for nomads, by nomads

 When I was planning my “move” to Indonesia earlier this year I struggled to find the right insurance.
 I knew I would be gone for 105 days, however, my current travel insurance didn’t want to give me extra coverage over the standard 70 days because I didn’t have 3 different insurances with them, only two.
 One would think they would be happy to get the extra money but apparently not.
 So after days of research, I had to purchase another pro policy and then pay for the extra coverage from them instead.
 They only offered 90 or 120 days so I had to pay for 15 days I didn’t need.
 But by then I was happy to pay whatever just to be finished with the whole ordeal.

 If I had only known about SafetyWing then!

 SafetyWing is the new cool kid on the travel insurance block.
 They offer a nomad (travel+medical) insurance designed specifically for those who previously fell through the cracks, the location independent.
 And they know what they’re talking about because the people behind SafetyWing are nomads themselves.

 Disclosure: I’ve written this SafetyWing review to the best of my knowledge and understanding, however, changes to insurance policy terms can happen.
 Use the information within this article at your own discretion.
 Before purchasing a policy do your own research and make sure all your personal travel needs will be covered!

 Is SafetyWing travel insurance right for you?

 I wanted to do this SafetyWing review to hopefully make the choice easier for you when choosing travel insurance for your next long trip.
-I going to outline what I think are the best aspects of their policies and what makes them ideal for long term travelers and digital nomads.
+I’m going to outline what I think are the best aspects of their policies and what makes them ideal for long term travelers and digital nomads.
 I’ll also cover some limitations later on.

 There are a number of reasons why I think SafetyWing is a great travel insurance option: